slazav/graphene/Readme.md

 - `backup_end` in the master database

-Such backup should be efficient in normal operation, when records with contineously-increasing timestamps are added to the master database and modifications of old values happens rarely.
+Such backup should be efficient in normal operation, when records with continuously-increasing timestamps are added to the master database and modifications of old values happens rarely.

 If backup process fails and `backup_end` command is not executed then the main backup timer will not be reset and the next backup will work correctly.

-There is a script `graphene_sync` for implementing incremental syncronization of databases using backup timer mechanism.
+There is a script `graphene_sync` for implementing incremental synchronization of databases.

 #### Input filter